Dec. 3, 2019Print | PDF

-IKEA CUBE followed with their customer-centric unique buying experience (CUBE) proposal to create opportunities for shoppers to connect with IKEA in urban centers.
+IKEA CUBE followed with their customer-centric unique buying experience (CUBE) proposal to create opportunities for shoppers to connect with IKEA in urban centres.
 They recommended that IKEA create comfortable, accessible spaces for commuters, students or mall shoppers where they have the opportunity to experience IKEA products, shop via in-cube kiosks, and earn coupons and discount codes specific to each cube location.
 This would also increase brand awareness and trust, and reduce the emissions of the tens of thousands of cars that visit IKEA each year.

 The next proposal addressed opportunities for IKEA to update existing in-store displays to reflect the sustainable practices the company is already committed to.
 IKEA Connect helps shoppers make the connection between their purchases and their impact on the planet, and then takes it a step further by showing them how they could easily adopt more sustainable practices at home.
 The team proposed in-store education and a carbon footprint tracker to educate customers on sustainability both within IKEA and at home.

 The IKEA Visualization Studio would meet consumers where they are – in downtown areas.
 Creating spaces where tech, artists, designers and curators can all come together to collaborate on designs, visualize with augmented reality, and ultimately purchase their dream room, and top it off with a trip to the upscale IKEA food bar.